The Hollywood Sign Hike: Everything you need to know

 Fun Fact from our friend Dani:

 Yes!
-Hiking the Hollywood Sign is a hell of an accomplishment!
-An awesome item to check off your bucket list.
+Hiking the Hollywood Sign is a hell of an accomplishment.
+An fabulous item to check off your LA bucket list.
 It's a really great feeling seeing the sign in person.
 And who knew the Hollywood Hills are such a surprisingly beautiful place for hiking.
-The view of the city is incredible, even if it's a little hazy from the smog.
+The view of the city is incredible too, even if it's a little hazy from the smog.

 If you enjoyed the Hollywood Sign Hike, consider giving yourself more of a challenge next time by starting at a farther starting point or going on a similar hike around the area, like one of our top three recommended hikes in Los Angeles:

 Dogs: Don't forget the poop bags!
-Yes, bring your furry friends because dogs are allowed on all trails in Griffith Park.
+Yes, bring your furry friends because dogs are allowed on all trails in Griffith Park (on a leash!).
 The Hollywood Sign Hike is located within Griffith Park and dogs are allowed almost anywhere in Griffith Park.

-Answer: Yup, you should have no problems rolling a stroller, as long as you can push it uphill!
-The hike goes along paved roads and dirt fire roads.
+Strollers: Yup, you should have no problem pushing a stroller along, as long as you can push it uphill!
+The hike goes along both paved roads and dirt fire roads.

-Answer: Maybe a little...a young actress jumped to her suicide from the sign in 1932.
+Maybe a little...a young actress jumped to her death from the top of the H in 1932.